Nellie McClung: Views

 McClung, like other members of the Famous Five, was a maternal feminist.
-She viewed women as "morally superior" to men, and did not feel that traditional gender roles should be changed.
+She viewed women as "morally superior" to men and did not feel that traditional gender roles should be changed.
 Her book In Times Like These (1915) argued that women had a biological maternal instinct that made them better suited for politics than men, stating that "men make wounds, and women bind them up".
 In 1916, she called for suffrage to be granted to Canadian and English women first, though she withdrew her suggestion when Francis Marion Beynon criticized her view in the Grain Growers' Guide.

 McClung was an advocate for the eugenics movement in Alberta.
-She supported the Sexual Sterilization Act, which allowed "mental defectives" to be sterilized at the recommendation of the Alberta Eugenics Board.
-The Act sterilized more than 2,800 people from when it took effect in 1928 until it was repealed in 1972.
+She supported the Sexual Sterilization Act, which allowed "mental defectives" to be sterilized without free and informed consent (sometimes without their knowledge, contributing to Canada's genocide of Indigenous people) at the recommendation of the Alberta Eugenics Board.
+The Act sterilized more than 2,800 people against their will and awareness from when it took effect in 1928 until it was repealed in 1972.